rediacc/www/src/content/docs/en/cli/api-reference/user.md

 - Activation code is deleted after successful use
 - Account becomes active and can log in
 - User can join teams after activation
-- Counts toward company's active user limit
+- Counts toward organization's active user limit
 - Activation is logged in audit trail

 #### Success Message